Kids with Feeding Issues: 10 Tips to Survive Holiday Family DinnersDec 20, 2023

 - Remind yourself that you're doing a great job.

-- Let go…don’t let it get to you.
+- Let go…try not to let it get to you.
 No-one knows your child like you do.
+You are the expert on your child.

 - These are your holidays too.
 Breathe and allow yourself to enjoy them.